f1tenth/f1tenth_gym/docs/installation.rst

 Installation
 =================
-``f1tenth_gym`` is a pure python library, we provide two ways to set up the environment.
+``f1tenth_gym`` is a pure Python library.
+We provide two ways to set up the environment.

 .. image:: assets/docker_logo.png